automoto/diff-check/README.md

 # diff-check
 Commandline app for calculating the difference between numbers.
 We currently support two kinds of calculations:
-- Percent Difference: Percent difference is typically used to compare two quantities to find the difference between them, expressed as a percentage of the average of the two values.
-It's often used in scientific experiments or statistical analysis to compare two distinct values without prioritizing one as the "initial" or "final" value.
+- Percent Difference: Percent difference is typically used to compare two values and determine how much greater or less one value is than the other
-- Percent Change: Percent change is used to express how much a quantity has increased or decreased relative to its original value.
+- Percent Change: Percent change is used to express how much a number has increased or decreased relative to another number.
 It's a way to describe the change in a value over time as a percentage.

 This mostly uses the go-difference-check library to do its calculations which is available here https://github.com/sydneyshile/go-difference-check